danielhrisca/asammdf/documentation/mdf.rst

 Disadvantages

-* ReadOnly mode: appending and saving is not possible
+* slow performance for getting channel data

 Use case

-* when *default* data exceeds RAM and you only want to extract information from the file
+* when *default* data exceeds available RAM

 .. note::

-    See benchmarks for the effects of using the flags.
+    See benchmarks for the effects of using the flag